-&lt;sup>10 Staff at Pinnacle Economics used IMPLAN and the same modeling framework for all of our previous impact analyses for Energy Trust (dating back to 2002), as well as similar analyses conducted for the Bonneville Power Administration, Consumers Energy of Michigan, the Hawaii Public Utility Commission, the U.S. Department of Energy, and the ACEEE.
+11 Staff at Pinnacle Economics used IMPLAN and the same modeling framework for all of our previous impact analyses for Energy Trust (dating back to 2002), as well as similar analyses conducted for the Bonneville Power Administration, Consumers Energy of Michigan, the Hawaii Public Utility Commission, the U.S. Department of Energy, and the ACEEE.
+In addition, Alec Josephson, of Pinnacle Economics, was among the earliest adopters of the IMPLAN model and helped beta test early editions of IMPLAN in the early 1990s.

-&lt;sup>11 The direct, indirect, and induced impacts measured in this analysis are wholly consistent with the category definitions recommended by ACEEE.
+12 The direct, indirect, and induced impacts measured in this analysis are wholly consistent with the category definitions recommended by ACEEE.
 In their 2015 report, ACEEE "...found that key terms were used differently in various assessments...In our review of studies and methodologies, we found that some studies identified "indirect" job impacts as jobs created as a result of energy savings, regardless of the level at which the jobs were created.
 To the extent that studies report various categories and levels of job creation, the inconsistent use of terms can create significant confusion."
 See ACEEE report page vii.

-&lt;sup>12 Consistent with ACEEE recommendations, spending on energy-efficiency services generates direct impacts and spending on energy-efficiency equipment generates indirect impacts.
+13 Consistent with ACEEE recommendations, spending on energy-efficiency services generates direct impacts and spending on energy-efficiency equipment generates indirect impacts.